openebs-archive/openebs-docs/docs/FAQ.md

   ```

-4.Logout from the iSCSI target using the following command:
+4. Logout from the iSCSI target using the following command.

 ```
 root@OpenEBS:/home/prabhat# iscsiadm -m node -u